-Based on the research results, data analysis, and discussion regarding the relationship between adolescent girls' awareness of anemia and their adherence to iron tablet consumption at SMA Negeri 3 Penajam Paser Utara, it can be concluded that the majority of adolescent girls have insufficient awareness about anemia, with 53 individuals (71.6%) falling into this category.
-Additionally, the majority of the students (55 individuals or 74.3%) were found to be non-compliant with iron tablet consumption.
-Furthermore, there is a significant relationship between adolescent girls' awareness of anemia and their adherence to iron tablet consumption at SMA Negeri 3 Penajam Paser Utara, as evidenced by a p-value of 0.001 ($\alpha=0.05$).
+Based on the research results, data analysis, and discussion regarding the relationship between adolescent girls' awareness of anemia and their adherence to iron tablet consumption at SMA Negeri 3 Penajam Paser Utara, it can be concluded that the majority of adolescent girls have insufficient awareness about anemia, with individuals falling into this category.
+Additionally, the majority of the students were found to be non-compliant with iron tablet consumption.

+Furthermore, there is a significant relationship between adolescent girls' awareness of anemia and their adherence to iron tablet consumption at SMA Negeri 3 Penajam Paser Utara, as evidenced.
 This indicates that adolescent girls with better awareness about anemia are more likely to comply with iron tablet consumption compared to those with lack of awareness.
+It is recommended that there be an increase in education and health promotion programs regarding anemia on an ongoing basis in schools to improve compliance among adolescent girls in taking iron tablets.